JWD Heating & Plumbing

 • Gloves (optional, but helpful)

-Make sure your central heating is turned off.
-Let the system cool down completely—this prevents any hot water from escaping when you start the bleeding process.
+Make sure your central heating system is completely off.
+Allow time for it to cool down—this prevents hot water from escaping during the bleeding process.

-You’ll find the bleed valve at the top of your radiator, usually on one end.
+The bleed valve is usually found at the top of your radiator on one end.
 It looks like a small square or slotted screw.

-Insert the radiator key into the valve and turn it slowly anti-clockwise.
-You should hear a hissing sound as the air escapes.
-Hold your cloth or container under the valve to catch any drips.
+Insert the radiator key into the valve and slowly turn it anti-clockwise.
+You’ll hear a hissing sound as the trapped air escapes.
+Hold your cloth or container underneath to catch any water.

-When a steady stream of water begins to come out, that means all the air has been released.
-Turn the valve clockwise to close it.
-Don’t over-tighten it.
+Once a steady stream of water starts to flow out, all the air has been released.
+Turn the valve clockwise to close it—be careful not to over-tighten.

 Switch your heating system back on and check the radiator.
-It should now be heating evenly from top to bottom.
-If cold spots remain, repeat the bleeding process.
+It should now be warm from top to bottom.
+If cold spots remain, you may need to repeat the process.

 How to Bleed Radiator Heating – Final Thoughts